Koushik-http/Koushik-http/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm Koushik Varma 👋

 Welcome to my GitHub profile!
 I'm passionate about coding, open-source contributions, and building projects that solve real-world problems.
 Here, you can find my repositories, skills, and more about me.
 Feel free to explore, star, or contribute to any of my projects!

 ## 👨‍💻 About Me

-- 🌍 I’m based in [Your Location]
+- 🌍 I’m based in Chennai.
-- 🧑‍🎓 I’m currently learning [Technology or Topic you're learning]
+- 🧑‍🎓 I’m currently Pursuing Bachlors of Engineering.
-- 💼 I'm working as a [Your Job Title or Profession]
-- 🔭 I’m currently working on [Current Project/Interest]
-- 🌱 I’m actively learning [Skills/Technologies you're focused on right now]
+- 🌱 I’m actively learning JAVA, PYTHON, Web development.
-- 💬 Ask me about [Technologies you're knowledgeable about]
+- 💬 Ask me about Web development in both front-end and back-end development
-- 📫 How to reach me: [Your email or contact info]
+- 📫 How to reach me: <link src = https://koushik1101portfolio.vercel.app/><link/>

 ## 🚀 My Skills & Technologies